Bemjo/BizhawkRemotePlay/README.md

 * Discord Channels

 ## Installation
-Copy the Bizhawk folder over your local copy of Bizhawk.
+Copy this into your Bizhawk installation folder.
 It places this plugin into Bizhawk/ExternalTools and required library DLLs in Bizhawk/dll

 ## API Keys